-Jawbone is the creative idea of three writers from the South West of England.
+Jawbone was originally the creative idea of three writers from the South West of England.
 Peter Roe, Tom Rogers and Tee Francis of West Dorset.
 All three are experienced writers with experience of managing live spoken word events and workshops.

 Jawbone love to celebrate the writing and creative talent that exists in individuals in the Southwest.
 As organisers and participants at literary events we have seen an incredible diversity of talent.
 We have been astounded at some of the brilliant gems that we have been able to hear and share over the years.

 We know that getting published is one of the hardest things for writers to be able to do and to this end we want to provide a platform that nurtures new and emerging writers to engage with a wider audience.
 Our own personal experiences with acceptance into publications or competitions provided us with an impetus to move our craft forward and helped us gain the confidence to share with a wider public.